rackerlabs/support-how-to/content/cloud-servers/adding-disk-space-after-resizing-a-windows-server-2012-cloud-server.md

 ---
 permalink: adding-disk-space-after-resizing-a-windows-server-2012-cloud-server/
-audit_date: '2018-11-14'
+audit_date: '2019-01-24'
 title: Add disk space after resizing a Windows Server 2012 Cloud Server
 type: article
 created_date: '2013-04-10'
 created_by: Rackspace Support
 last_modified_date: '2019-01-23'
-last_modified_by: Jonathan Lunberg
+last_modified_by: William Loy
 product: Cloud Servers
 product_url: cloud-servers
 ---

 After you resize a Windows&reg; Cloud Server, you need to perform some additional steps to use the new disk space that is available for your server.
-In Windows Server 2012 you can merge the newly available disk space into one drive by expanding your original drive.
+In Windows Server&reg; 2012 you can merge the newly available disk space into one drive by expanding your original drive.